paglimo/beegfs-go/watch/README.md

-While retaining events for some period of time after they are sent to a subscriber is critical to avoid dropped events, there is a finite number of events (as defined by `--metadata.eventBufferSize`) BeeWatch will keep in its buffer before old events are dropped to make way for new ones.
+While retaining events for some period of time after they are sent to a subscriber is critical to avoid dropped events, there is a finite number of events (as defined by `--metadata.event-buffer-size`) BeeWatch will keep in its buffer before old events are dropped to make way for new ones.
 Thus it is important once subscribers handle an event they acknowledge the event sequence ID back to BeeWatch so the corresponding buffers can be freed.
-Internally BeeWatch performs garbage collection periodically (determined by `--metadata.eventBufferGCFrequency`), freeing up in bulk multiple events once they are acknowledged by all subscribers.
+Internally BeeWatch performs garbage collection periodically (determined by `--metadata.event-buffer-gc-frequency`), freeing up in bulk multiple events once they are acknowledged by all subscribers.
 If subscribers fail to send acknowledgement (due to misconfiguration/implementation or being disconnected), once the BeeWatch buffer is full, we no longer do bulk garbage collection and